v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 ![bundle-edit](./media/bundle-edit.png)

-In the Editor view, look for status codes, here a 201 is successful, and the logs show the FHIR Resource now containing the informatio.
+In the Editor view, look for status codes, here a 201 is successful, and the logs show the FHIR Resource now containing the information.

 ![bundle-edit-status](./media/bundle-edit-status.png)